The Best Snow

-It’s the ‘never quit’ attitude of the Mountain Crew at Ski Brule that has made keeping this promise possible.
-When temperatures drop as early as October, Ski Brule fires up the snowmaking system to ensure being the first to open in the region.
-Ski Brule’s powerful snowmaking system combined with 60 years of snowmaking knowledge, makes skiing in October and May a reality.
-Under ideal snowmaking conditions, Ski Brule can open a trail within twenty four hours.
+The ‘never quit’ approach of the Ski Brule Mountain Crew has made this promise a reality.
+As soon as temperatures drop (even as early as October), Ski Brule starts making snow to ensure being the first to open.
+It’s the powerful snowmaking system combined with over 60 years of snowmaking and dedicated snowmaking crew that makes skiing in October and May a reality.

 Snowmaking and grooming is truly a science.
 Although having state of the art snowmaking system and grooming equipment surely helps, it doesn’t ensure quality snow conditions.
 It takes knowledge, experience and a few snow secrets to make and maintain amazing snow.
 When snow is made and groomed properly, it is impossible to tell the difference between ‘Brule made’ and ‘Mother Nature Made’ snow.
 It’s this winning combination that makes Ski Brule the best Michigan skiing!